martiespinosa/WORDLE/README.md

 🟧 → correct letter in the wrong position
 ⬜️ → incorrect letter

-It won’t allow you to enter words that aren’t in the dictionary.
+✔ It won’t let you enter words that aren’t in the dictionary.
-It will let you know if you attempt to use a letter that has already been ruled out.
+✔ It will warn you if you try to use a letter that has already been ruled out.

-It's built with **Python**, using the **TKinter** library for UI and **SQLite** for DB.
+The game is built with **Python**, using the **Tkinter** library for the UI and **SQLite** for the database.

 ![BRUSH](img/img1.png)
 ![LEARN](img/img2.png)